 Causeway House: A substantial house that took its name from an existing causeway running along the site.
 It was demolished in 1957.

-1724 Langleybury House: the Georgian style house was occupied by Sir Robert Raymond, a close friend of Sir Robert Walpole, England's first prime minister.
-He was appointed Lord Chief Justice of England in 1725 and ultimately elevated to become 1st Baron Raymond of Abbots Langley in 1731.
+1724 Langleybury House: the Georgian style house was occupied by Sir Robert Raymond, close friend of Sir Robert Walpole, England's first prime minister.
+He was appointed Lord Chief Justice of England in 1725 and ultimately elevated to 1st Baron Raymond of Abbots Langley in 1731.
 There is a large, elaborate marble sculpture of Sir Robert Raymond as you enter the parish church.

 1750's Langley House: Built by Sir John Cope Freeman.
 He had the main road through the village diverted around a large pond in front of his new house that kept villagers away from the house, but created a rather sharp bend that traffic still has to contend with today.

 1760's Cecil Lodge: Built early in the decade, it was presented to Lord Cranbourne (later the Earl of Salisbury) upon his marriage.
 The house was badly damaged by fire in the 1930's and was demolished in 1953.

 1763 Hunton Bridge: Luke Lewin, an Abbots Langley bricklayer, was engaged to erect a bridge across the River Gade at Hunton Bridge.
 This was to replace an earlier bridge (which may have been of wooden construction or even a ford or watersplash).
 Unfortunately the camber of the bridge was rather steep and following a fatal accident, in which a carriage overturned negotiating a sharp bend, it was re-built in 1808.